SR-MEiTY/Speaker_Recognition2/README.md

     4. pydub
     5. ffmpeg
     6. numpy
-5. Install dependencies from requirements.txt and any other dependencies shown while running the backend.py
+5. Install dependencies from requirements.txt and any other dependencies shown while running the backend.py using

+   pip install -r requirements.txt
 7. Download the trained model from following link and put it in the root folder: https://drive.google.com/file/d/109gOlv0FqV43eE7dr_1fpVIEFxtIqPy3/view?usp=drive_link
 8. Open the web app folder from the command prompt/terminal, activate the a environment, if not activated and run the server using 'python backend.py'